readthedocs/readthedocs.org/docs/tutorial/index.rst

    python:
      version: "3.9"
+     # Install our python package before building the docs
      install:
        - method: pip
          path: .

-With this change, Read the Docs will install the Python code in the virtual environment before starting the Sphinx build, which will finish seamlessly.
+With this change, Read the Docs will install the Python code before starting the Sphinx build, which will finish seamlessly.
 If you go now to the API page of your HTML documentation, you will see the ``lumache`` summary!